lenerson/flutter_time/example/README.md

-# time_example
+# flutter_time_example

-Demonstrates how to use the time plugin.
+Demonstrates how to use the flutter_time plugin.

 ## Getting Started